Azure/azure-rest-api-specs/specification/monitor/resource-manager/readme.md

 ### Tag: package-2021-07

-These settings apply only when `--tag=package-2021-07` is specified on the command line.
+These settings apply only when `--tag=package-2021-07` is specified on the command line

 ``` yaml $(tag) == 'package-2021-07'
 input-file: